 Conditions associated with palmoplantar pustulosis

-Certain conditions have been reported to occur in patients with palmopustular pustulosis more often than in unaffected patients.
+Certain conditions have been reported to occur in patients with palmopustular pustulosis more often than in unaffected patients, including:

-- Autoimmune diseases particularly gluten sensitive enteropathy (celiac disease), thyroid disease and type 1 diabetes.
+- Autoimmune diseases particularly gluten sensitive enteropathy (coeliac disease), thyroid disease, and type 1 diabetes

 - Rarely, synovitis–acne–pustulosis–hyperostosis–osteomyelitis (SAPHO) syndrome.